-Fluid resuscitation is essential to prevent severe acute kidney injury.
+Fluid resuscitation is essential to prevent and treat acute kidney injury.

-Management of rhabdomyolysis should focus on treatment of the underlying cause, usually by removing the offending agent or trigger, and preventing severe renal injury.
+Management of rhabdomyolysis should focus on the treatment of the underlying cause, usually by removing the offending agent or trigger and preventing severe renal injury.

-In patients with suspected rhabdomyolysis it is critical to correction dehydration and prevent worsening ATN.
+In patients with suspected rhabdomyolysis it is critical to correct dehydration and prevent worsening ATN.
 This involves early, and aggressive, administration of intravenous fluids.